 FNDN 102 Personal Application Assignment | Forest Bathing

 INTRODUCTION We all know how good being in nature can make us feel.
 We have known it for centuries.
 The sounds of the forest, the scent of the trees, the sunlight playing through the leaves, the fresh, clean air — these things give us a sense of comfort.
 They ease our stress and worry, help us to relax and to think more clearly.
 Being in nature can restore our mood, give us back our energy and vitality, and refresh and rejuvenate us.
 The Japanese practice something called forest bathing, or shinrin-yoku.
 Shinrin in Japanese means “forest,” and yoku means “bath.”
 So shinrin-yoku means bathing in the forest atmosphere, or taking in the forest atmosphere, basically being present in the forest through slow movements and taking in the forest through your senses.
 The Japanese practice of forest bathing is proven to lower heart rate and blood pressure, reduce stress hormone production, boost the immune system, and improve overall feelings of wellbeing.
-You will get to experience this in a lab, but this assignment gives you the option to keep practicing it.

 For a brief overview of this practice watch the video HERE.
 If you are interested in learning more, please contact your instructors for more resources.